-About Paleo sweeteners… I love honey, a true Paleo sweetener, however I don’t use it much because it is extremely high in sugar and carbs, much like cane sugar!
-Honey will give you a nice big blood sugar spike, and that’s not how I want to start my day.
+About Paleo sweeteners… I love honey, a true Paleo sweetener, however I don’t use it much because it is extremely high in sugar and carbs, much like cane sugar.
+Honey will give you a nice big blood sugar spike, and that’s not how I want to live.
 I stopped using Stevia when I discovered it is highly processed with chemicals, which is not Paleo at all.
 I occasionally use unprocessed green powdered stevia, however many people dislike its strong aftertaste.
-This recipe is designed for you to sweeten to your taste depending on the sweetener you’re using.
-I’m using a new Lo Han sweetener called Lo Han Pure, made by Swanson.
+Here I’m using a new sweetener option called PureLo, made by Swanson.
 It’s a safe and natural sweetener made from Monk Fruit and is zero glycemic with zero calories, to give your blood sugar a break.
 (This is a REAL find!)
-Lo Han Pure is about 2x as sweet as sugar, so I used just half of the normal amount, and it was delicious.
+PureLo is about 6x as sweet as sugar, and it tastes delicious.
 Another zero-carb sweetener is Just Like Sugar Table Top natural chicory root.
 Or use your own favorite sweetener.
 Makes three 4.5 x 2.5-inch mini loaves; two 7 x 3-inch loaves; one 9 x 5-inch loaf; or a 9-inch square pan.
 A food processor is helpful but not required.

-- 1/4 cup almond meal or arrowroot powder
+- 1/2 cup almond meal

 - 1 teaspoon baking soda